carlovend/netforge/README.md

 This repository contains a growing collection of command-line tools focused on two main areas:

-* **Simple Chat System:** Components to build a basic multi-client chat application.
+* **Simple System:** Components to build a basic multi-client application.
 This includes a `pollserver` capable of handling concurrent connections and a corresponding `client`.
 * **Network Diagnostic Utilities:** Tools for analyzing and scanning networks.
 The main example is `scanner`, an efficient TCP port scanner that uses non-blocking sockets to check multiple ports in parallel.